yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

-For people who say "Does yours have all the Lucene features - stemming, incremental index, phrase search, range search, arbitrary sortable fields, etc?", At the moment, the following features are implemented:
+For people who say "Does yours have all the Lucene features - stemming, incremental index, phrase search, range search, arbitrary sortable fields, etc?", at the moment, the following features are implemented:

 * Core search capability